Taitu Hotel

 Itegue Taitu Hotel (Amharic: እቴጌ ጣይቱ ሆቴል) is the oldest hotel in Ethiopia, located in the historic Piazza district of Addis Ababa.
 Built in 1905, it was founded by Empress Taitu Betul, wife of Emperor Menelik II, to accommodate foreign guests with a place to rest and dine.

 History

-The hotel was part of Menelik II’s modernization efforts following Ethiopia’s victory at the Battle of Adwa in 1896.
-It became a hub for diplomats, journalists, and travelers, including British author Evelyn Waugh, who fictionalized it as the "Liberty Hotel" in his satirical novel Scoop.
-A major fire in January 2015 damaged the building, but it has since been restored close to its original form.
+The hotel was part of Menelik II’s modernization efforts following Ethiopia’s victory at the Battle of Adwa in 1896, the Hotel was located inside the Palace complex that became the nucleus of Modern Addis Ababa city, the original hotel was bigger and was reduced in size during the Italian prompt invasion, the Italian commanders used the Western wing as their own living quarters, after liberation Emperor Haile Selassie built a new palace next to the First Hilton Hotel in Africa and the Taitu hotel was never restored to its original size or status.

+Status

+The original hotel was a hub for diplomats, journalists, and travelers, including British author Evelyn Waugh, who fictionalized it as the "Liberty Hotel" in his satirical novel Scoop.

+2015 Fire

-On 11 January 2015, a major fire broke out which caused significant damage on the hotel properties.
+On 11 January 2015, a major fire broke out which caused significant damage on the main hotel properties.